sungnga/gatsby-design-shop/README.md

 - Set up a graphql in the Slider component to query the customers data
 - Render the Slider and Title components in the HomePage component

+### 9. Building the customers Slider component
+- In Slider component, iterate over the customers array and display one customer in a slider at a time
+- Add Prev and Next buttons to see the previous or next customer's review
+- Only the customer whose index is equal to the index in state will be displayed